Impact Review 2019

 A couple of years ago we were very lucky to have Mural artist Rory McCann very kindly donate his time and services to The Movement Centre, creating some fabulous murals in our reception and treatment rooms.
 More recently we have teamed up with Moreton Hall School, who have designed and painted this incredible mural on the outside of our building.
 It is a fantastic piece of art, and it really brigthens up our building, making it an enjoyable visit for children and their families.

 Every year we celebrate the achievements of all of the children who come to The Movement Centre and those who have completed a course of therapy.
-Our 2018 Awards Party took place on 10th April.
-It was wonderful to be able to have fun with so many of the families.
-We were also very lucky to have a special video to show to everyone on the day from our patron, Sophie Christiansen.
+Our 2019 Awards Party took place on 29th May.
+It was wonderful to be able to share the day with so many of the families and supporters.

-The day was supported by a number of people and organisations including The Venue, Clarke Pictures, Corner Exotics, Visible Rhythm Mobile Disco and Lanyon Bowdler.
-At the event we also presented the Lady Trevor Award to our fantastic volunteer Doreen for her contribution to the Movement Centre.
+The day was supported by a number of people and organisations including The Venue, who kindly hosted the event , Fun Science Shropshire put on a fabulous science show and Lanyon Bowdler supplied us with their Teddy Hoopla game.
+At the event we also presented the Lady Trevor Award to one of our fantastic volunteers Kelly Clarke for her contribution to the Movement Centre.

 A year full of fundraising

-2018 was full of new fundraising events for The Movement Centre.
+2019 was full of fundraising events for The Movement Centre.
 It is important for us to not only raise funds but raise awareness of the work we do.
 Holding such events give us an opportunity to reach out to community groups, individuals and corporate partners.

 Individuals and corporate partners golf for charity